ant-media/ant-media-documentation/docs/guides/recording-live-streams/recording-live-streams.md

 To be able to record live streams as MP4, we first need to have the right codecs which are supported by MP4 container.
 The most famous codec for this purpose is H.264, which is enabled as the default codec in Ant Media Server.
 If H.264 is disabled, mp4 recording will not be available.

-You can set the H264 codec in the application settings via web panel.
+You can set the H264 codec in the application settings via the web panel.

 ![Screenshot from 2021-12-06 17-03-19](https://user-images.githubusercontent.com/32591015/144859658-8a1887e2-3e3a-4247-948f-6c35e611684a.png)